DCRP Review: Kodak

 What's in the Box?

-Depending on what package you get, the DX3900's bundle can be average or very good.
+Depending on what package you get, the DX3215's bundle can be average or very good.
 Here's what you'll find inside the box:

-On to more important things now.
-If you don't get the dock bundle, you'll be stuck with non-rechargeable batteries.
-So if that's you, go buy some NiMH rechargeables.
-Since the DX3900 only uses 2 batteries, a four-pack will do just fine.
-The camera can take CR-V3 or AA batteries.
+If you don't get the dock bundle, you'll find a non-rechargeable battery in the box.
+So if that's you, go buy some NiMH rechargeables to replace it.
+Since the DX3215 only uses 2 batteries, a four-pack will do just fine.
+The camera can take CR-V3 or AA-sized batteries.

 If you do get the dock bundle, you'll get a NiMH power pack, which is basically two batteries in a plastic case.
 You'll charge the camera in the dock -- Kodak says it will only charge their pack, and not other batteries.